Vyiel/GruntPy/README.md

 usage:
 -> Basically nothing to explicitly mention.
 As easy as answering questions.

 P.S: You are free to use it, change it, learn from it.etc.
-But, if you are planning to change and re upload it elsewhere or GitHub, Do not forget to mention the original author's name and link.
+But, if you are planning to change and re upload it elsewhere or GitHub, Do not forget to mention the original author's name and link

+Thank You ...